skorov/ridrelay/README.md

 ```

 ## Usage
 First, find a target host to relay to.
-The target must be a member of the domain and MUST have SMB Signin off.
+The target must be a member of the domain and MUST have SMB Signing off.
 [CrackMapExec](https://github.com/byt3bl33d3r/CrackMapExec) can get this info for you very quick!

 Start RidRelay pointing to the target:
 ```